 Safety tips for gay travel to Taiwan

-Is Taiwan safe for gay travellers?
-The short answer is YES, but there are some precautions you should always take when travelling.
-Make sure you follow these safety tips and you are unlikely to encounter any problems while travelling in Taiwan.
+Is Taiwan safe for gay travelers?
+The short answer is YES, but there are some precautions you should always take when traveling.
+Make sure you follow these safety tips and you are unlikely to encounter any problems while traveling in Taiwan.

-• Check official government advice before you go.
-You should always check what your country's official government advice is on travelling to any destination before you go.
-It's also wise to make sure you register your travel plans so you can get updates while travelling if anything changes.
+- Check official government advice before you go.
+You should always check what your country's official government advice is on traveling to any destination before you go.
+It's also wise to make sure you register your travel plans so you can get updates while traveling if anything changes.

-• Avoid excess alcohol and the use of drugs.
-It's far more likely that you'll be taken advantage of, scammed or even robbed if you're obviously intoxicated!
+- Avoid excess alcohol and the use of drugs.
+It's far more likely that you'll be taken advantage of, scammed, or even robbed if you're intoxicated!
 We're not saying don't have a good time, just make sure you stay in control of things.

 For more inspiration:

-Check out our complete gay country guide to fabulously gay friendly Taiwan
+- Check out our guide to the gay area of Bangkok